Human enzyme makes antiviral small molecule

 RNA polymerases are responsible for synthesizing RNA for both viruses and other organisms, including humans. ddhCTP looks like a molecule a viral polymerase would use to add to a growing RNA chain, but once it’s added it blocks further synthesis, terminating the RNA chain and resulting in an incomplete viral genome.
 The researchers are now trying to figure out why ddhCTP doesn’t interfere with humans’ or other organisms’ polymerases.

-Peter Cresswell of Yale University who studies the Viperin gene says the research is “amazing detective work.”
-But he points out that it doesn’t explain all of the antiviral effects of Viperin, such as how it disrupts viral DNA replication.
+Peter Cresswell of Yale University, who studies the Viperin gene, says the work is “amazing.”
+But it doesn’t explain all of the antiviral effects of Viperin, he adds, such as how it disrupts viral DNA replication.

 Although drugmakers have designed inhibitors of viral polymerases, biologists weren’t previously aware of organisms producing such antiviral small molecules, says Priscilla Yang, a virologist at Harvard University.
 The study will stimulate the field to consider the function of naturally produced small molecules, she says.